-It is a great chainsaw for getting through medium sized trees, and it excels at the smaller jobs, such as removing limbs from trees and the odd pruning.
+It is a great chainsaw for getting through medium-sized trees, and it excels at the smaller jobs, such as removing limbs from trees and the odd pruning.

 The largest tree that this chainsaw can get through is about 12 inches in diameter, which I find to be quite impressive.
 But if you’re looking to go a bit larger then I would recommend one of the units below.

 One thing I have noticed with this chainsaw is that a lot of people have trouble starting it.
-This is pretty common for Poulan brand chainsaws, they do have a pretty complicated way to start there units.
+This is pretty common for Poulan brand chainsaws, they do have a pretty complicated way to start their units.

 As long as you follow the instructions on pumping the bulb and using the choke, you really shouldn’t have an issue.
-I would recommend after using this chainsaw is to run it dry which will help prevent some of the nasty fuel problems you can get, when you put your chainsaw away for awhile.
+I would recommend after using this chainsaw is to run it dry which will help prevent some of the nasty fuel problems you can get when you put your chainsaw away for awhile.